michael-lazar/flask-gopher/README.md

 - Discard the response status line
 - Discard all response headers

 Doing this makes a gopher connection *appear* like a normal HTTP request from the perspective of the WSGI application.
-It also provides metadata that can be accessed from the Flask request object.
+It also provides hooks for metadata that can be accessed from the Flask request object.

 ```python
 @app.route('/')